 How Light Affects Sleep

 All of the human senses play an important role in sleep wellness.
 But the most important of those is how we interact with light.
 To fully understand the effects of light, we need to dig deeper into the body's circadian process and how it works.
+Thus, it’s important to know how your circadian rhythm and light interact to understand how blue light affects sleep.

 The body's circadian rhythm functions are connected to the circadian pacemaker (or a master clock) within the brain.
 The specific area of the brain is within the hypothalamus, the part of the brain primarily responsible for hormone regulation.
 Inside of the hypothalamus is the suprachiasmatic nucleus (or shortened, SCN).
 And the SCN is highly sensitive to one external factor: light.